Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: Introduction

-In the following, we introduce the model's detail with additional isospin $N$-plet scalar field $\Phi_2$ with discrete $Z_2$ symmetry in Sec.~\ref{sec:model} and~\ref{sec:potential}.
+In the following, we introduce the model's detail with additional isospin $N$-plet scalar field $\Phi_2$ with discrete $\mathbb{Z}_2$ symmetry in Secs.~\ref{sec:model} and~\ref{sec:potential}.
 Furthermore, we use the high-temperature approximation to discuss the condition of the multi-step phase transition analytically in Sec.~\ref{sec:twostep}.
-In Sec.~\ref{sec:num}, we numerically discuss the dynamics of the EWPT being able to restore the $Z_2$ symmetry after the EWPT and show detectability of the GW spectrum produced from the first-order EWPT of Fig.~\ref{RM}-(a) and -(b).
+In Sec.~\ref{sec:num}, we numerically discuss the dynamics of the EWPT being able to restore the $\mathbb{Z}_2$ symmetry after the EWPT and show detectability of the GW spectrum produced from the first-order EWPT of Figs.~\ref{RM}-(a) and -(b).
 The conclusion is drawn in Sec.~\ref{sec:summary}.

-\section{General Form of $\mathbb{Z}_2$ $N$-plet Scalar Model}
+\section{General form of $\mathbb{Z}_2$ $N$-plet scalar model}

-We first present a general form of the potential under the extended model with an isospin $N$-plet scalar $\Phi_2 \sim (I_2, Y_2)$ under $SU(2)_L\times U(1)_Y$ gauge symmetry.
-To make a complete analysis, in this section, we use $2I_2 = N-1$ fundamental indices instead to present the isospin $N$-plet field $\Phi_2$, which is given by
+Before going into details of the evaluation of the phase transition, we first present a general form of the potential under the model extended with an $N$-plet scalar $\Phi_2$, which transforms as the $(I_2, Y_2)$ representation under $SU(2)_L \times U(1)_Y$ gauge group.
+In order to have a complete analysis, in this section, we adopt a slightly different notation compared to Ref.\,\cite{Ramsey-Musolf:2021ldh}.
+The $N$-components field